Table of contents

 Basic SQL Syntax

-SQL Syntax is the language that MySQL and Mondo DB databases speak.
+SQL Syntax is the language that MySQL and Maria DB databases speak.
 You can speak it, too, and talk to your database!
 SQL Syntax uses statements like

 which are fairly strait forward to understand for English speakers.